mconf-cookbooks/zabbix/README.md

 # DESCRIPTION
 [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/laradji/zabbix?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This cookbook install zabbix-agent and zabbix-server.
+This cookbook installs zabbix-agent and zabbix-server.

-By defaut the cookbook installs zabbix-agent, check the attribute for enable/disable zabbix_server / web or disable zabbix_agent installation.
+By defaut the cookbook installs zabbix-agent.
+Check the attribute for enable/disable zabbix-server/web or disable zabbix-agent installation.

-Default login password for zabbix frontend is admin / zabbix  CHANGE IT !
+Default login password for zabbix frontend is *admin*/*zabbix*. **Change it!**

 # USAGE

-Be careful when you update your server version, you need to run the sql patch in /opt/zabbix-$VERSION.
+Be careful when you update your server version.
+You need to run the sql patch in /opt/zabbix-$VERSION.

-If you do not specify source\_url attributes for agent or server they will be set to download the specified branch and version from the official Zabbix source repository.
+If you do not specify source\_url attributes for agent or server they will be set to download the specified brance and version from the official Zabbix source repository.
 If you want to upgrade later, you need to either nil out the source\_url attributes or set them to the url you wish to download from.

     node['zabbix']['agent']['source_url'] = nil